Akuli/teek/docs/tkinter.rst

 thing as ``'1.2'``.
 There is no good way to figure out what type tkinter's ``root.tk.call`` will return, and it's easiest to try it and see.

-Pythotk gets rid of this problem by requiring explicit return types everywhere.
+Teek gets rid of this problem by requiring explicit return types everywhere.
 If you want a Tcl call to return a string, you pass it ``str``.
 See :ref:`tcl-calls` for more documentation.